 Prohibitions at the tour

-During your trip, you will encounter several restrictions.
+During your Chernobyl trip, you will encounter several restrictions.
 Remember that the place you are going to is currently considered as one of the most dangerous places for human life in the world.
 First and foremost, it is strictly forbidden to touch, pick up or hold anything you see there.
-Every object in the area still has a certain amount of radiation, and touching them can be dangerous for the human.
+As it is listed as Radioactive tourism area, every object in the area still has a certain amount of radiation, and touching them can be dangerous for the human.
 The second thing that will endanger you as much as radiation is the dilapidated buildings in the area.
 Most of these buildings were not repaired or restored for years, are in a state of collapse at any moment.
 Therefore, you will most likely not be allowed to enter any such buildings or to go upstairs, if any.
-During the trip, your clothes should cover your whole body.
+During travel to Chernobyl, your clothes should cover your whole body.
 That is, it is forbidden to wear short-sleeved shirts or shorts.
 Wearing long-sleeved shirts, pants, and clothing that completely covers your body can reduce the amount of radiation your body will be exposed to.
 Moreover, you will be provided with a radiation meter at the beginning of your trip, and you should leave the area as soon as possible when the device signals that the amount of radiation poses a high risk to the human body.
 It is worth noting that the amount of radiation in most parts of the region has been reduced to only 5-10 times higher than in the capital city Kyiv, but in some regions, this amount may rise to 100-300 times higher.
 You will be checked at two points when you start and return.
 Interestingly, the meter can illuminate two colours after examining you on the way back.
 If it is yellow, no need to worry, you can finish the tour without any problems.
 But, if the red light is on, you may start to worry a little bit, as you will be taken directly to the hospital and will be allowed to go home after the necessary examinations and tests.
 As long as you follow the terms and conditions, this danger is almost non-existent.

 What can you see in Chernobyl?

 At present, the tourists’ flow to the region has increased many times compared to previous years.
-The biggest reason is the series “Chernobyl,” aired in 2019, which has increased the popularity of the region around the world.
-While the series was nominated for an Emmy award in 18 different genres, the Chernobyl area became of particular interest to all.
+The biggest reason is the Chernobyl series aired in 2019, which has increased the popularity of the region around the world.
+While the series was nominated for an Emmy Award in 18 different genres, the Chernobyl area became of particular interest to all.
 During the day, a total of 200-400 tourists flock to the region in specific groups.
-These tour groups are often accompanied by individual soldiers and officials from the area.
+These tour groups are often accompanied by individual soldiers and officials from the Chernobyl area.